JarredEagley/simply_2dpga/README.md

 Otherwise, this library is exactly what it sounds like.

+*This is my first published Rust crate, so please be gentle.
+If something isn't quite right with the math or with the Rust code, let me know!*

 # Usage
 Usage of this library should be fairly straightforward, assuming a basic understanding of projective geometric algebra.